jelohe/topo/README.md

 [TOTP](https://datatracker.ietf.org/doc/html/rfc6238) is a standard for generating temporary access codes.
 The idea is that a service provides you with a `secret` that you can store to create temporary access `codes` using an Authenticator app like Topo.
 When you want to login to the service you will have to provide your credentials and a fresh temporary code.

-But:
+But,

-Each website promotes its own authenticator, scattering user secrets across multiple applications.
+each website promotes its own authenticator, scattering user secrets across multiple applications.
 Popular authenticators include ads, sends user data over the internet or requires unnecessary permissions.

-So:
+So,

-The idea behind Topo is to have a free, simple and lightweight authenticator that respects privacy and security.
+the idea behind Topo is to have a free, simple and lightweight authenticator that respects privacy and security.

 ## Limitations